danger

 Project Background

 A high crash corridor, NE 122nd Avenue currently has long distances between safe pedestrian crossings.
-PBOT has received $6.4 million from Metro through the RFFA program to add four new enhanced crossings.
+PBOT has received $5.6 million from Metro through the RFFA program to add three new enhanced crossings.
 PBOT is installing two additional crossings and lighting using Fixing our Streets funds in the same area.
 Locations were selected based on public feedback and staff analysis from PBOT's comprehensive 122nd Avenue corridor plan and include crossings at or near:

 Each crossing will include high visibility continental (zebra) crosswalk markings, streetlighting, Americans with Disabilities Act (ADA) compliant curb ramps.
 Additionally, each crossing will be signalized with a Rectangular Rapid Flashing Beacons (RRFB) and medians, Pedestrian Hybrid Beacons, or half signals.